By using our website, you agree to our use of cookies.

 Cryptocurrency is completely digital, which means you should have a digital place to keep your coins safe.
 One choice is to keep them on the same platform where you’re investing.
 Nowadays, many new cryptocurrency investors prefer this method.
 Just make sure you pick a platform that will be responsible for custody and safekeeping of your assets.
 Such platforms are regulated, have strong protection against hackers and online threats, and carry financial insurance.

 If you choose not to hold your cryptocurrency on the more popular platforms, you’ll need a crypto wallet; these hold the private keys that allow you to access your crypto by unlocking the digital identity that is associated with your ownership, recorded on the blockchain.
 You can opt for either a “hot” or “cold” digital wallet.
-A hot wallet is accessible via the internet and generally more convenient.
+A hot wallet is accessible via the internet and is generally more convenient.
 A cold wallet is a physical storage device, much like a USB drive, that keeps your cryptocurrency keys completely offline and generally more secure.
 Holding your cryptocurrency in a wallet provides an extra layer of protection.

 Step 4: Decide how much to invest